 Jump to:

-- How to trim a pork butt
+- How to Trim a Pork Butt Before Smoking

-- How to make a barbecue rub
+- How to Season a Pork Butt

-- What if I'm using a pellet grill?
+- What if I'm Using a Pellet Grill?

-- Rest the meat
+- How Long Should I Rest the Meat

-- Pulled Pork Tips and FAQs
+- More Pulled Pork Tips and FAQs

 - 📖 Recipe